CourageRexton/CourageRexton/README.md

 - 🔭 I’m currently working on my Alx Projects
 - 🌱 I’m currently learning C & Python at Alx School
-- 👯 I’m looking to collaborate on Web3 projects
+- 👯 I'm learning just for the fun of it
 - 💬 Ask me about myself
 - 📫 How to reach me: courageeboigbe20@gmail.com
 - 😄 Pronouns: We or Whatever